Contact WKW

 Physical evidence can get lost or deteriorate.
 Weather and time can impact the scene of your injury.
 A damaged staircase or broken traffic light could be repaired.
 Do your best to preserve evidence exactly as it was at the moment you were injured.

-If you or a loved one have been injured as a result of someone else’s negligence and are considering pursuing a personal injury lawsuit, contact an Indianapolis personal injury lawyer from Wilson Kehoe Winingham.
+If you or a loved one have been injured as a result of someone else’s negligence and are considering pursuing a personal injury lawsuit, contact a personal injury lawyer in Indiana from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.

 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.